Resiliency in Chaos: Digital Supply Chain Strategy

 Include key suppliers in resilience and improvement activities

-The first step towards building cyber supply chain resilience is to know who your vendors are, and who their vendors are.
-This can seem like common sense, but many companies do not have a full understanding of each component within their digital supply chain.
-Take time to determine what each of your vendors do, how dependent you are on them, how they affect your day-to-day operations, and the inherent risks each brings to your own cybersecurity.
-Expand this to analyze the vendors your direct third parties use, as well, as they can affect your operations through their downstream activities.
+Take time to determine what each of your vendors do, how dependent you are on them, how they affect your day-to-day operations, and the inherent risks each brings to your cybersecurity.
+Analyze the vendors your direct third parties use, as well, as they can affect your operations through their downstream activities.

 Prioritize Which Vulnerabilities Are at Highest Risk